mcpland/testing-mcp/README.md

 3. **Collaborate with AI** that can't see your test environment's actual state
 4. **Manually describe** DOM state and available APIs to AI assistants

-**Testing MCP solves these problems** by creating a live bridge between Claude and your test environment:
+**Testing MCP solves these problems** by creating a live bridge between LLMs and your test environment:

-- **Claude can see** the actual DOM state, console logs, and rendered output
+- **LLMs can see** the actual DOM state, console logs, and rendered output
-- **Claude can execute** code directly in your test without editing files
+- **LLMs can execute** code directly in your test without editing files
-- **Claude knows** exactly which testing APIs are available (screen, fireEvent, etc.)
+- **LLMs knows** exactly which testing APIs are available (screen, fireEvent, etc.)
 - **You iterate faster** with real-time feedback instead of blind guessing

 ## Features